SwissBorg/akka-persistence-postgres/README.md

 ## Versions of the plugin

-Akka Persistence Postgres is available in 2 versions:
+Akka Persistence Postgres supports two variants of the journal schema:
 * flat - it is very similar to akka-persistence-jdbc plugin.
 You can find the schema [here](core/src/test/resources/schema/postgres/plain-schema.sql).
 * partitioned by persistence_id and sequence_number - This version allows you to store thousands of millions of events per single persistence_id without a huge impact on recovery time and persistence query by persistence_id and sequence_number.
 It is ideally suited when you have only a few aggregates.
 More about that version you can read at 'Partitioned version'.
-You can find a scheme [here](core/src/test/resources/schema/postgres/partitioned-schema.sql).
+You can find the schema [here](core/src/test/resources/schema/postgres/partitioned-schema.sql).

 If you want to use a partitioned version of the plugin, you should change the value of `pg-journal.partitioned` to `true`.